vsean90-ctrl/ticket-lifecycle/README.md

 <h2>Resolution</h2>
 </p>
 <p>
-Once the issue was resolved, the technician documented the solution and updated the ticket status.
-The resolution information provides a record of the troubleshooting process and can be used as a reference for resolving similar issues in the future.
-The ticket was then closed after confirming that the issue had been addressed.
+When the ticket is resolved, documentation of the solution is created, and the ticket status can now be updated to closed or resolved.
+Having documentation on the solution creates a reference for resolving similar support requests in the future.
+The ticket was then closed after confirmation that the issue has been resolved.
 </p>
 <br />